mark-matten/imagegame/README.md

 ## Creating an Image Dataset

 The dataset used in this game was created in Matlab from LabelMe images.
 The Matlab code also generates the text document ```inputFileNew.txt```, which the game uses to load images and object locations.
+If you wish to create your own dataset or add more images to the current dataset, the Matlab code is included in this repository.
+However, it requires some setting up, and in order for it to work it is necessary for your image filenames and annotation files to follow a specific format.
+If you need any assistance, please contact me.
+In addition, I am happy to set up an image dataset for anyone who wants to create their own.
+If you want me to do this for you, please send me a folder with the images and the corresponding LabelMe annotation files, and I can create the dataset and the text file for you.